guardian/membership-frontend/functional-tests/README.md

 1. You will need to install [ChromeDriver](https://code.google.com/p/selenium/wiki/ChromeDriver) to run the tests.
 If you are a Mac and using homebrew you can run `brew install chromedriver`.
 2. In `~/.gu/identity-api.properties` you will need to disable rate limiting with `rate-limiting-switch=false`
-3. You will need to create a config file in `funcitonal-tests/local.conf` with the the template below.
+3. You will need to create a config file in `functional-tests/local.conf` with the the template below.
 4. In `functional-tests` you can then run `sbt test` to start the tests

+## Running Tagged Tests

+To run a tagged set of tests, e.g., only tests related to event detail pages, you need to run the following commands:

+1. `sbt` to enter SBT console
+2. `test-only -- -n TAG_NAME` where `TAG_NAME` is the tag you want to run e.g., `EventListTest`

+### Available tags

+The full list of available tags can be found in [Tags.scala](src/main/scala/com.gu.membership/tags/Tags.scala)

 ### local.conf